Presbyterian Church of Australia: After the union

 Before the union the Presbyterian Church of Australia was liberal, but the continuing Presbyterian Church became increasingly conservative.
 A resurgence of traditional Reformed theology took place.
 In 1982 the denomination withdrew from the largely liberal World Communion of Reformed Churches and later joined the conservative World Reformed Fellowship.
 In 1987 a new hymnbook was introduced.
 In 1991 the General Assembly of the Presbyterian Church in Australia repealed the approval of the ordination of women.
 Women elders continue in some states.
 The heresy trial of Peter Cameron in 1993 upheld historic Reformed beliefs.
 The church is active in missions with about 130 missionaries working around the world, including Korea, the Pacific and Myanmar.

 Statistics

-The Presbyterian Church of Australia's official website has stated that the church has over 50,000 adults and children within 740 congregations with more than 600 ministers, deaconesses and theological students.
+The Presbyterian Church of Australia has over 26,000 adults and children within 523 congregations with more than 300 ministers serving in congregational roles.

-At the last Commonwealth Census (2016) nearly 540,000 people identified as Presbyterian/Reformed, representing 2.3% of the population.
+At the 2016 Commonwealth Census nearly 540,000 people identified as Presbyterian/Reformed, representing 2.3% of the population.
+However the 2021 Census recorded a 36.9% drop with 414,882 respondents identifying as Presbyterian/Reformed representing 1.6% of Australia's population.
 This makes Presbyterianism Australia's fifth largest Christian denomination, although not all Presbyterians are members of the Presbyterian Church of Australia.
 See also List of Presbyterian Denominations in Australia.